You are likely to have broken bones after a bike accident

 Common Bones to be Broken in a Bicycle Accident

-As stated earlier the most common broken bones after a bike accident are collar bone, wrist and arm breaks.
+As stated earlier the most common broken bones after a bike accident is collar bone, wrist, finger(s), and arm breaks.
 While they may be the most common, there are likely broken bones after a bike accident.

 Here are other common places to experience breaks and fractures in a cycling crash:

 - Back/ Spine

 Depending on the severity of the break will determine how long it will take to heal.
 Injuries such as spiral fractures may never fully heal, and small hair-line fractures are likely to have a 100% recovery rate.
 For some people they will return to full mobility, others will have lifelong side effects from their broken bone from a bike crash.